-KIND LED grow lights are designed to produce the perfect spectrum for your plants.
+Kind LED grow lights are designed to produce the perfect spectrum for your plants.
 They also have extremely high PAR readings.
-This means that the plant is able to access a wide diversity of light wavelengths and are able to put the light to use.
+This means that the plant is able to access a wide diversity of light wavelengths and is able to put the light to use.

 This design easily distinguishes Kind lights from other types of LEDs.
 With LEDs, quality and design make all of the difference.
 Not all light manufacturers use this type of high-quality lens technology.

 This means that some light will be lost through improper dispersal with traditional LEDS.
 Light simply won’t make it to the plants.
 Kind’s technology prevents this problem, facilitating better yields.

 Seeking to enhance the effects of your CO2?
 Unfortunately, CO2 only works well with HPS when it is used in a closed-loop system.
 Plants need CO2 in order to convert light into energy.

 Yet, the effectiveness of CO2 is closely tied to temperature.
 When using high-intensity discharge lights (HIDs), grow room temperature needs to remain between 72 and 78 degrees.